NATO defense ministers to discuss weapons for Ukraine | Law-Order

 The meeting, less two weeks before a summit of NATO leaders in Madrid, comes with Kyiv imploring the West to send more and heavier weapons to help fend off Russia's onslaught in eastern Ukraine.

-"Allies are committed to continuing providing the military equipment that Ukraine needs to prevail, including heavy weapons and long-range systems," Stoltenberg said.
+"Allies are committed to continue providing the military equipment that Ukraine needs to prevail, including heavy weapons and long-range systems," Stoltenberg said.

-He added that Ukrainian President Volodymyr Zelenskyy would be invited to address the June 29-30 Madrid summit, either in person or by videoconference.
+He added that Zelenskyy would be invited to address the June 29-30 Madrid summit, either in person or by videoconference.

-Increased arms supplies can't come soon enough for the Ukrainian forces battling to keep Russia from taking control of their country's industrial east after more than 3½ months of the war.

-In his nightly address to the nation, Zelenskyy pleaded Tuesday for more and faster deliveries of Western arms, specifically asking for anti-missile defense systems.

 Ukrainian Deputy Defense Minister Hanna Malyar said Tuesday that the invaded nation's military had received only around 10% of the Western weapons it had requested "to create parity with the Russian army."
 "No matter how much effort Ukraine makes, no matter how professional our army, without the help of Western partners we will not be able to win this war," Malyar said in a televised news conference.